hashicorp/terraform-provider-azurerm/website/docs/guides/azure_cli.html.markdown

 * Prior to version 1.20, the AzureRM Provider used a different method of authorizing via the Azure CLI where credentials reset after an hour - as such, we'd recommend upgrading to version 1.20 or later of the AzureRM Provider.
 * Terraform only supports authenticating using the `az` CLI (and this must be available on your PATH) - authenticating using the older `azure` CLI or PowerShell Cmdlets are not supported.
 * Prior to version 3.44, authenticating via the Azure CLI was only supported when using a User Account.
-For example via `az login --service-principal` was not supported and you had to use either a [Client Secret](service_principal_client_secret.html) or a [Client Certificate](service_principal_client_certificate.html).
-From 3.44 upwards, authenticating via the Azure CLI is supported when using a Service Principal.
+For example `az login --service-principal` was not supported and you had to use either a [Client Secret](service_principal_client_secret.html) or a [Client Certificate](service_principal_client_certificate.html).
+From 3.44 upwards, authenticating via the Azure CLI is supported when using a Service Principal or Managed Identity.

 ---